shred/acme4j/src/doc/docs/example.md

 }
 ```

-Both the user and domain key pairs are of the same type and strength in this example.
-This is not required though.
-You can mix RSA and EC keys of different strengths.

 ## Registering an Account

 If you does not have an account set up already, you need to create one first.
 The following method will show a link to the terms of service and ask you to accept it.

 After that, the `AccountBuilder` will create an account using the given account `KeyPair`.
+It will set an email address if provided.
+If the CA performs External Account Binding and a KID and HMAC is provided, it is forwarded to the CA.

 If your `KeyPair` has already been registered with the CA, no new account will be created, but your existing account will be used.